george-hawkins/arf-drone/receiver-windows-upgrade.md

 _Receiver connected to computer via FUC-3 and SPC_.
 <img height="256" src="images/assembly/receiver/windows/receiver-connected-to-computer.jpg">

 Important: the upgrade software seems to be completely inflexible as to the order things need to be plugged in.
-The FUC-3 must be plugged into the computer before the upgrade software is started, then the `.frk` file should be selected and only then should the receiver be connected (to the smart port terminated connector coming out of the SPC).
+The FUC-3 must be plugged into the computer before the upgrade software is started, then the `.frk` file should be selected and only then should the receiver be connected (to the Smart Port terminated connector coming out of the SPC).
 Things did not work for me if I plugged in the USB connector after starting the upgrade software or connected the receiver before the firmware file had been chosen (the LED on the receiver would light up red and stay red unless the upgrade software was already ready to update it).

 Note: DJ WoodZ has a [page](http://djwoodz.com/2016/04/11/How-To-Update-FrSky-X4R-SB-Firmware-via-USB/) that covers similar instructions for the X4R and has nice clear photos and screenshots that provide some more step-by-step details than here (that are relevant for both the X4R and X8R).